Headline Chasers: Main game

 During the second edition, the couples attempted to identify the subjects of magazine covers and video clips, which were purposely distorted in some way.
 For the magazine covers, an actual cover was used and the subject's face and anything referring to their identity was scrambled or blacked out.
-A maximum of four clues would be shown on screen as in the first edition.
-For the video questions, the clips would be scrambled to start and would slowly come into focus while the audio could be heard without distortion.
+A maximum of four clues were shown on screen as in the first edition.
+For the video questions, the clips were scrambled to start and slowly came into focus while the audio could be heard without distortion.
 No on-screen clues were given, but Martindale read a brief clue before the clip began.
 The value of each puzzle began at $500 and decreased by $100 for each revealed clue (magazine covers) or for every few seconds that no one buzzed-in (video clips).
 If a couple buzzed-in and could not identify the subject, the value was frozen and the opponents received any remaining clues or could see the entire clip without distortion before making their guess.
 Two magazine covers and two video clips were played during this round.

-The final edition featured altered headlines similar to the first one, but the value of each headline began at $1,000 and decreased with successive clues in a different sequence ($1,000-$800-$600-$200-$100).
+The final edition featured altered headlines similar to the first one, but the value of each headline began at $1,000 and decreased with successive clues in a different sequence ($1,000, $800, $600, $200, and $100).
 Four altered headlines were played during the round.
 Two $200 toss-ups were played after each of the first three, while the fourth was followed by a single question for which each couple had to wager a portion of their score.
-The couple with the higher wager got the first chance at the question; a correct answer added the wager to their score, while a miss deducted it.
+The couple with the higher wager got the first chance at the question.
+A correct answer added the wager to their score, while a miss was deducted.
 In the latter case, the opposing couple was given the option to either answer for the value of their own wager or pass.